 El Salvador Bourbon Natural Coffee

-Natural process moves the drying step much earlier in the process just after picking and eliminates the washing/soaking completely, so that the coffee bean is in contact with its fruity cherry much longer than traditionally-processed coffee.
-The whole coffee cherries are dried, sometimes on raised beds for 3-4 weeks and
+This coffee underwent a natural process.
+Brings the drying step significantly earlier in the process, just after picking, and fully removes washing/soaking, allowing the coffee bean to stay in contact with its fruity cherry for much longer than regular processing.
+The whole coffee cherries are dried for 3-4 weeks, sometimes on raised beds.

 Coffee beans are raked onto a single layer on cement patios, and their entire hulls are mechanically removed once they achieve the ideal moisture level (no more than 12 percent).
 The coffee is significantly fruitier as a result of the extended contact between seed and fruit.

 Roasted at medium level, this El Salvador coffee gives a silky body and balanced acidity.
 Tropical fruit, toasted nut, rice tea flavor with floral, peach aroma.